overvis/overvis-docs/OPCB/OPCB_221B_Manual/README.md

 Procedure:

-1. Check the connection reliability of the wires, if necessary, clamp;
+1. Check the reliability of wire connections; tighten if necessary.
-2. Check the reliability of the USB connections, if necessary, fix them with plastic clamps;
+2. Check the reliability of USB connections; fix them with plastic clamps if needed.
-3. Visually check the integrity of the housing, in case of damages the product should be taken out of service and sent for repair;
+3. Visually inspect the integrity of the housing.
+In case of damage, take the product out of service and send it for repair.
-4. If necessary, clean the housing of the product with a dry cloth.
+4. If needed, clean the housing of the product with a dry cloth.

 **Do not use abrasives or solvents for cleaning.**

-## Service life and manufacturer warranty
+## Service Life and Manufacturer Warranty

 The service lifetime of the product is 10 years.
 At the end of its service life, please contact the manufacturer.